Recently published research by the University of Augsburg shows that divestment works:

 whilst jeopardising the future of Surrey residents by investing in companies that are driving ecological collapse, mass extinction, and climate breakdown.

-Surrey County Council's refusal to divest the pension fund from fossil fuels has resulted in losses of
+Surrey Pension Fund Committee's refusal to divest the pension fund from fossil fuels has resulted in losses of over

-Yet the council still refuses to withdraw investment from these slumping shares - and worse, the Chair of the Pension Fund, Tim Evans, calls these losses 'not relevant'.
+Yet the Pension Fund Committee for 5 years refused to even consider withdrawing investment from these slumping shares - and worse, the previous Chair of the Pension Fund, Tim Evans, called these losses 'not relevant'.
 We think the people of Surrey might hold a different view.
-These losses have to be paid for by Council Tax payers, albeit over a number of years, or face cutbacks in services.
-The pensions of Fund members will be unaffected by these losses.
+These losses have to be paid for by Council Tax payers, albeit over a number of years.

 It is ever more clear that the fossil fuel era is ending, signalled by the rapid growth in renewable energy supply, the mass production of electric vehicles and governments at last recognising the imperative to act."

 "Climate breakdown could render investments held by millions of people worthless"